 Connect the Water

-By hand, connect the water supply lines to the bidet.
-Tighten.
+Connect the water supply lines to the bidet by hand.
+Make sure they're tight.
 Turn on the water and check for leaks.

 Test the Bidet